tuqqu/gender-detector/README.md

 ### Licenses

-The `GenderDetector` is licensed under the GNU General Public License v3.0.
+The `GenderDetector` is licensed under the MIT License.

 The data file `data/nam_dict.txt` is licensed under the GNU Free Documentation License.